leoloso/leoloso.com/src/posts/pop-api-first-schemaless-graphql.md

 The links below show how PoP satisfies the GraphQL specification, having the response mirror the query, and support for all expected features (arguments, variables, directives, etc):

-(**Note:** Please notice that the query input is different to that from GraphQL: Instead of passing the query in the body of the request, it is passed through URL parameter `query` using a [slightly different syntax](https://github.com/getpop/api#query-syntax).
+(**Note:** The query input is different to that from GraphQL: Instead of passing the query in the body of the request, it is passed through URL parameter `query` using a [slightly different syntax](https://github.com/getpop/api#query-syntax).
 This change is done to support server-side caching, which is not directly available in GraphQL.
 This is only temporary: Once support for GraphQL's query input is added, the client will be able to choose which of the 2 query input methods to use, either GraphQL's body-based one or PoP's URL-based one.)

 _**Simple query:**_<br/>
 [/api/graphql/?query=posts.id|title|url](https://nextapi.getpop.org/api/graphql/?query=posts.id|title|url)